From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 9. Cenote Xbatun

-This is the pretties half-open it is surrounded by alamo trees whose roots are hanging from the limestone wall, waterlilies around the transparent water, and a secular tree laying in the cenote crater completely alive thanks to a single root that found its way into the fertile soil when one of the past hurricanes completely eradicated the rest of the tree.
+This is the prettiest half-open; it is surrounded by alamo trees whose roots are hanging from the limestone wall, waterlilies around the transparent water, and a secular tree lying in the cenote crater, completely alive, thanks to a single root that found its way into the fertile soil when one of the past hurricanes completely eradicated the rest of the tree.
 Marvels of nature!

 Xbatun means embrace of stone (abrazo de piedra in Spanish).